KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ### Step 1: Analyze Depth Buffer
 ![step1](/assets/v0.11/svsms/VSM_Step1.png)

 The process starts after the main camera's depth buffer has been generated.
 For each depth sample, first transform it to world space coordinates.
-From world space the light view-projection matrix is used to convert to NDC and then to virtual texture coordinates.
+The light's view-projection matrix is then used to convert from world space to NDC and then to virtual texture coordinates.
 Once the virtual texture coordinates have been computed they can be wrapped around to the nearest page table entry.
 This page table entry is what is marked as needed for this frame.
+The reason we need to wrap around is because the `lightViewProj` matrix in the code example below is centered on the origin **(0, 0, 0)** with only rotation applied.
+This means that it can generate virtual texture coordinates outside of the **[0, 1]** range, so we have to perform coordinate wrapping.

 Here is some pseudocode: